brandur/json_schema/docs/errors.md

 * `pattern_failed`: input string didn't match regex `pattern`
 * `required_failed`: some `required` keys weren't included
 * `unique_items_failed`: array contained duplicates, disallowed by `"uniqueItems": true`

+`ValidationErrors` from `anyOf` will also populate `sub_errors` on the error object.
+This is an array of arrays, with each sub-array containing the validation errors for each subschema.